alkalenka/AudienceDecode_320991/README.md

-# 1. Introduction
+# Introduction

 **Team Leader:** Yelena Shabanova (320991)
 **Team Members:** Alena Seliutina (323591), Luis Fernando Henriquez Patino (314661)

-In this project, we explored the Audience Decode dataset using unsupervised machine learning techniques.
-The dataset contains detailed rating histories for each user, summary statistics for both users and movies, and additional movie-level attributes.
-Our goal was to identify meaningful groups of users, detect unusual behavioral patterns, and compare how different clustering algorithms perform on high-dimensional, noisy data.
+In this project, we explored the Audience Decode task using unsupervised machine learning techniques.
+Report of our work will follow the numerical order that corresponds with the `main.ipynb` sections.
+The provided dataset  contains detailed rating histories for each user, summary statistics for both users and movies, and additional movies' attributes.
+Our goal was to explore and model audience behavior.
+Moreover, we aimed to identify meaningful groups of users, detect unusual behavioral patterns, and compare how different clustering algorithms perform on high-dimensional, noisy data.

 We started by performing an exploratory data analysis (EDA) on both users and movies.
 This helped us better understand rating distributions, activity patterns, and relationships between features.
-Before clustering the users, we first applied clustering to the movie dataset to create pseudo-genres.
+We first applied clustering to the movie dataset to create pseudo-genres since the project description mentions "analyzing interaction with genres" but this information is not provided in database.
+Therefore, we made our definition of content types based on features given in movie data.
 They later helped us interpret user preferences.

-Next, we clustered the users using three methods: K-Means, DBSCAN, and BIRCH.
-Each model has different strengths, but after comparing the results, we chose K-Means as our main model because it produced the clearest and most stable clusters.
+Next, we clustered the users using three methods: K-Means, DBSCAN and BIRCH.
+Each model has different strengths, but after comparing the results, we chose K-Means as our main model, because it produced the detailed and most stable clusters.
 These user clusters represent different types of audience behavior and allow us to estimate their pseudo-genre preferences.

 Finally, we looked at how these preferences changed over time to understand how audience behavior evolves.
 Overall, our project shows how unsupervised learning can help discover hidden patterns in user interactions and provide insights into audience segmentation.

 ---

-# 2. Methods
+# Methods

 After managing the libraries and loading all data by connecting to the `viewer_interactions.db`, we load the key tables into pandas DataFrames.
 We got: